anitalakhadze/anitalakhadze/README.md

 - Documenting processes and decisions

 ## ✍️ What I write about
+Most of my posts live on [Medium](https://medium.com/@anitalakhadze).
 I like answering questions I’ve asked myself — and probably ones you've asked too.
-Most of my posts live on [Medium](https://medium.com/@anitalakhadze).

-If you've ever googled something like:
 - What is software entropy?
 - Should I squash my Git commits?
 - Why is OpenFeign so much nicer than WebClient?
-- How🤸🏻‍♀️to write a proper custom validator in Spring Boot?
+- How to write a proper custom validator in Spring Boot?

-... then you'll probably find something useful there.

 ## 📫 How to reach me
 - [Email](mailto:talakhadzeani@gmail.com)